-At the ostomy clinic, our certified ostomy nurses care for individuals with a colostomy, ileostomy, urostomy, continent diversion, urinary diversion, fistula or tubes.
+At Atrium Health Floyd Medical Center Ostomy Care, our certified ostomy nurses care for individuals with a colostomy, ileostomy, urostomy, continent diversion, urinary diversion, fistula or tubes.

 Our nurses help ostomy patients with adjustments to lifestyle changes, which include sexual counseling, clothing changes, or modifications for work or leisure activities.
 Our focus is to help patients to be as active and independent as possible.